chaudron/ovs_perf/README.md

 # echo 1 > /sys/bus/pci/devices/0000\:05\:00.0/sriov_numvfs
 ```

-This will enable 1 VF for PF0 which will be attached to Qemu as a PCI device
+This will enable 1 VF for PF0 which will be attached to Qemu as a PCI device:

 ```
 # lspci -d 177d:9712